LesleyLai/digital-garden/content/Concepts/Z-test.md

 ## See Also
 - [[Binomial test|Binomial test]] is more accurate to test proportion for small sample sizes
-- [[Student's T-test|Student's T-test]] is more appropriate for testing mean when the population standard deviation is not known or when the sample size is small
+- [[./Student's T-test|Student's T-test]] is more appropriate for testing mean when the population standard deviation is not known or when the sample size is small
 - [[./problems of the p-value|problems of the p-value]]

 [^1]: [S.6 Test of Proportion | STAT ONLINE](https://online.stat.psu.edu/statprogram/reviews/statistical-concepts/proportions)